CRTYPUBG/vscaler/README.md

 > <details>
 >  <summary><b>Expand for [1]</b></summary>
 >
 > _**[1]** These implementations use a background DirectX12 device to be able to use DX12-only upscalers.
 There's a performance penalty up to 10-ish % for this method, but allows many more upscaler options.
-Also native DX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has its own problems of which some were fixed by VScaler._
+Also native DX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has its own problems of which some were fixed by cscaler._
 > </details>

 #### For Vulkan